Adedugbee/SoftCartDWH/schemaDescription.md

 	The countryid is the primary key and relates to FactSales.countryid.
 	Facilitates geographic segmentation and international sales reporting.

-###Relationships
+##Relationships
-•	The FactSales table maintains foreign key relationships with each dimension: o	FactSales.dateid → DimDate.dateid o	FactSales.categoryid → DimCategory.categoryid
+	The FactSales table maintains foreign key relationships with each dimension:
+*	FactSales.dateid → DimDate.dateid
+*	FactSales.categoryid → DimCategory.categoryid
-o	FactSales.countryid → DimCountry.countryid
+*	FactSales.countryid → DimCountry.countryid

 These relationships ensure referential integrity and enable efficient joins during analysis.
 This structure supports powerful OLAP-style queries for dashboards, KPIs, and executive reports.

-Summarily, this star schema design provides a clean, intuitive, and performant foundation for business intelligence and reporting.
+**Summarily**, this star schema design provides a clean, intuitive, and performant foundation for business intelligence and reporting.
 The separation of facts and dimensions allows for scalable, flexible analysis across key business domains—time, location, and product category—while maintaining consistency and simplicity in data management.